Concept

 DefaultsZero

-Setting the default resources for the ResourceQuota provisioned for the ResourcePool.
-With this option all resources from the Quota are set to zero.
-Often this is what you are looking for, users should not be able to use any resources without creating claims.
-In such scenarios it makes sense to initialize all available resources from the ResourcePool as 0.
+Sets the default values for the ResourceQuota created for the ResourcePool.
+When enabled, all resources in the quota are initialized to zero.
+This is useful in scenarios where users should not be able to consume any resources without explicitly creating claims.
+In such cases, it makes sense to initialize all available resources in the ResourcePool to 0.

 Default: false